oseiasWeb/repositorio-com-readme/README.md

 -   📥 Submit PRs to help solve issues or add features
 -   ✋ Influence the future of Animavita with feature requests

-And make sure to read the [Contributing Guide](/CONTRIBUTION.md) before making a pull request.
+And make sure to read the before making a pull request.